Justice John Paul Stevens wrote: “Death is not life’s simple opposite, or its necessary terminus, but rather its completion.”

 Archbishop Emeritus Desmond Mpilo Tutu’s passing concluded his life gracefully and consistently with the values and character that were manifested throughout the 90 years that he lived.

 The standard word of comfort when someone has died is that they will live on through the individuals that knew and loved them.

-However, in the case of Archbishop Tutu, his loss is beyond those who knew him personally.
+However, in the case of Archbishop Tutu, his loss was beyond those who knew him personally.

-But the loss is clear: there will never be another like him.
+But the loss was clear: there will never be another like him.

 Armed only with his unshakeable faith in the Bible and in the ultimate victory of his cause, Desmond Tutu, who emerged as the most visible and most outspoken critic of the apartheid government, was a warrior of justice.